Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Introduction

 The paper is arranged as follows.
-We begin with the theoretical model, in which the 4-photon fusion operation is developed and the polarization-dependent heralding of Bell and N00N states is formally established.
-Subsequently, we describe the experimental methodology, including the characterization of the fully fiber-coupled bi-photon source, the synchronization of photon arrival times across the metro-scale quantum network, and the implementation of the fusion protocol.
-We then present experimental demonstrations of polarization-controlled Bell and N00N state distribution across spatially separated network nodes, together with verification of entanglement under realistic channel losses and limited source fidelity.
-Finally, we provide a discussion of the principal performance constraints, anticipated technical improvements, and prospective pathways toward high-rate, high-fidelity multi-photon entanglement distribution over metropolitan-scale quantum networks.
+We begin with an overview of the deployed metropolitan fiber network infrastructure in downtown Chattanooga, followed by a theoretical model of the four-photon fusion stage and derive the polarization-dependent conditional coincidence structure corresponding to Bell-like and N00N-like correlation channels.
+We then describe the experimental methodology, including characterization of the fully fiber-coupled bi-photon source, synchronization of photon arrival times across the metro-scale network, and implementation of the fusion protocol.
+Next, we present field measurements demonstrating polarization-controlled reconfigurable four-photon interference and conditional remote two-photon coincidence signatures across spatially separated network nodes.
+Finally, we analyze the dominant performance limitations in the current field configuration and outline a pathway toward rigorous entanglement verification enabled by forthcoming upgrades to network hardware and source fidelity.